-An apprenticeship contract cannot be terminated because of redundancy unless the employer’s business closes or fundamentally changes its character.
-It cannot simply be that the need for apprentices in the business has reduced, as with ordinary employees.
+Apprentices have the same employment rights as all other employees, but an apprenticeship contract cannot be terminated due to redundancy unless the employer’s business closes or undergoes significant changes meaning it’s no longer feasible to provide the required training.
+It is not sufficient that the need for apprentices in the business has reduced, as is the case with other employees.

-The apprentice could seek another employer with your support through written references; as well as the employer acting proactively with their own contacts in their industry.
+The apprentice could also seek another employment opportunity with your support through written references; as well as the employer acting proactively with their own contacts in their industry.

-Under the Regulations an apprentice who is made redundant can complete their Apprenticeship without being employed under an Apprenticeship Agreement as long as the remaining time on the Apprenticeship is less than 6 months.
+Under the 2009 Apprenticeship, Skills, Children and Learning Act, an apprentice who is made redundant can complete their apprenticeship without being employed under an Apprenticeship Agreement if the remaining time on the apprenticeship is less than six months.

 For the alternative completion conditions to apply: